 Why are you depriving the world of your genius?

-That's all I can say about this one.
 Just, why?
 Ask yourself that and answer honestly.
 Don't not write that book because of any of the other reasons here.
 Don't not write that book because you're scared... scared no one will read it.
-Write it and see.
+I promise people will read it.

 Eleven.
-You're scared no one will read your book, so why bother?
+Let's delve further in to that one.
+The one about being scared no one will read your book, so why bother?

 Your book won't be like that.
 You are going to get help with the writing, the publishing, and the marketing of your book.
 Because you're smart and you see the value of that investment.

-Become "the author of" - it will change your life, I promise.
-And, if you want to make the journey smooth and soft, we can talk.
+I'm not the only one recommending you become "the author of".
+Business publications like Forbes Magazine and Inc.com say writing a book is one of the best things a business owner can do.
+I promise, it will change your life And, if you want to make the journey smooth and soft, we can talk.